MicrosoftDocs/visualstudio-docs/docs/ide/reference/options-text-editor-html-miscellaneous.md

 ---
 # Options, Text Editor, HTML (Web Forms), Miscellaneous

-Use the **Miscellaneous** options page to set preferences for how the HTML editor works when you paste elements into the page.
+Use the **Miscellaneous** options page to set preferences for how the HTML editor handles elements pasted into the page.
 To access this page, on the menu bar, choose **Tools** > **Options**, and then expand **Text Editor** > **HTML (Web Forms)** > **Miscellaneous**.

 ## Miscellaneous HTML options

 - **Format HTML on paste**

-   When this check box is selected, the editor reformats elements when you paste them into the page, using the currently defined formatting rules.
+   When this check box is selected, the editor reformats elements pasted into the page, using currently defined formatting rules.
 If this check box isn't selected, the editor pastes the elements, using the exact formatting of the original element.

 - **Require '<' to trigger tag completion window**